icomse/mcmd_summer_2022/README.md

 # Repository for material from the 2022 MC/MD Summer Workshop

-### Requirements:
-(put some information here about what software is required and how to set it up)

 ### Workshop Material

 | Session             |   Description and links      |